ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/10-Threat-Intelligence.md

 # 📖 Overview

-The purpose of this phase is to validate the Indicators of Compromise (IOCs) extracted during the previous phases of the investigation by leveraging multiple Threat Intelligence and Open-Source Intelligence (OSINT) platforms.
+The objective of this phase is to validate the Indicators of Compromise (IOCs) extracted during the previous investigation by leveraging multiple threat intelligence platforms.
+Each identified domain and IP address is analyzed using open-source intelligence (OSINT) services to determine its reputation, ownership, infrastructure, and potential association with phishing or malicious activity.

-Each identified domain and IP address is analyzed to determine its reputation, ownership, infrastructure, and potential association with phishing or other malicious activities.
-The intelligence gathered during this phase provides additional context that helps determine whether the extracted indicators are trustworthy, suspicious, or malicious.
+The intelligence gathered during this phase helps determine whether the extracted indicators are trustworthy, suspicious, or malicious, providing additional context for the phishing investigation.

 ---

 # 🎯 Objectives

-The objectives of this phase are to:

 - Validate the extracted Indicators of Compromise (IOCs).
 - Investigate suspicious domains and IP addresses.
 - Verify domain ownership and registration details.
-- Analyze infrastructure using public OSINT platforms.
+- Analyze infrastructure using multiple OSINT platforms.
 - Correlate intelligence findings with previous forensic analysis.
-- Assess the overall credibility of the phishing infrastructure.
+- Assess the overall reputation of the phishing infrastructure.

 ---

-# 🛠️ Intelligence Sources
+# Intelligence Sources

-The following Threat Intelligence platforms were used during this investigation.
+The following threat intelligence platforms were used during this investigation:

 | Platform | Purpose |
 |----------|---------|